Student Loan Forgiveness Programs Explained

 Teacher Loan Forgiveness

-Teacher Loan Forgiveness is a different program with a narrower target.
+Teacher Loan Forgiveness is a more targeted program.
 Federal Student Aid and servicer resources state that eligible teachers may qualify for forgiveness of up to $17,500 on certain Direct Subsidized and Unsubsidized Loans and Subsidized and Unsubsidized Federal Stafford Loans after teaching full time for five complete and consecutive academic years in a qualifying low-income school or educational service agency.

-This program can be helpful, but borrowers need to understand how it interacts with PSLF.
+Borrowers considering this program should also examine how it interacts with PSLF.
 Federal guidance states that the same period of teaching service cannot be counted for both Teacher Loan Forgiveness and PSLF.
-That means borrowers considering both programs need to compare the likely value of each path rather than assume they can stack the same years twice.
+The better option depends on loan balance, employer type, and the amount of relief each path is likely to produce.

 Note: Teacher Loan Forgiveness can be meaningful, but it is not a substitute for evaluating PSLF.
 The better option depends on loan balance, employer type, and how much forgiveness each path is likely to produce.